Open

 Anthony F. Stepanski

 Anthony F. Stepanski is a 40-year veteran of the computer systems & technology industry with international executive experience.
-His career began with a four-year stint at IBM in the mid-1960s.
-He has served as a member of the Board of Trustees of Clark University, including a term as Vice Chairman.
-He also served on the boards of the Westchester County Artificial Kidney Center, the Children’s Specialized Hospital (Mountainside, NJ), the New Jersey Festival Orchestra’s founding organization, and the Beaumont Condominium (New York), where he served a term as President.
-He recently sponsored a lecture series at Roosevelt House.
+His career began with a four-year stint at IBM in the mid 1960s.
+He has served as a member of the board of trustees of Clark University including, a term as vice chairman.
+He also served on the boards of the Westchester County Artificial Kidney Center, the Children’s Specialized Hospital (Mountainside, NJ), the New Jersey Festival Orchestra’s founding organization, and the Beaumont Condominium (New York), where he served a term as president.
+He has supported Roosevelt House exhibition programs and also sponsors lecture series at the House.

 Lynn Thoman